hyperledger-archives/indy-sdk/docs/configuration.md

   "taaAcceptanceMechanism": string - transaction author agreement acceptance mechanism to use for sending write transactions to the Ledger.
 }
 ```
-An example of config file can be found [here](../cli/linux-sample-config.json)
+An example config file can be found [here](../cli/linux-sample-config.json)

 #### Execution mode
-Indy-CLI will support 2 execution modes:
+Indy-CLI supports two execution modes:
 * Interactive.
 In this mode CLI will read commands from terminal interactively (command by command).
 * Batch.
-In this code all commands will be read from file or pipe and executed in series. <br>
+In this mode all commands will be read from file or pipe and executed in series. <br>
 Usage: `indy-cli <path-to-file>` <br>
-An example of file congaing batch script:
+An example of a batch script:
     ```
     wallet create w1 key=k1
     wallet open w1 key=k1